maryjng/weatherplanner-backend/README.md

      > <ForecastCalendar /> component updates forecast state
      > forecast and event info are displayed to user
      > Users can swap between viewing F and C temperature units by clicking the F/C link.

+###   Users can also click "Update Forecast" when viewing an appointment's details to get the most updated forecast.

 ## Editing Appointment
       After clicking on an appointment on the Calendar, an edit button can be clicked.
 The EditApptForm will appear and users can submit it with at least one field filled to update the appointment.